-Stepping into Odisha is an ambitious outreach for Ganitha Kalika Andolana (GKA).
+Stepping into Odisha is an ambitious outreach for Ganitha Kalika Andolana.
 Balangir and Rayagada, the programme’s terrain, are two backward districts where learning indicators are not so strong.

 Setting the course for GKA’s Odisha chapter was the Master Resource Persons’ (MRPs) training that Akshara conducted for 50 teachers from the two districts.
-They gathered in sylvan Chikkaballapur outside Bangalore, determined to pursue the training as a teaching-learning opportunity.
+They gathered in sylvan Chikkaballapur outside Bangalore, determined to pursue their new course material as a teaching-learning opportunity.

-The training content contained the GKA sweep.
-The CRA Cycle – C for concrete, the teaching-learning materials (TLMs); R for representational, procedural clarity; A for abstract, the ultimate conclusions of Mathematics.
+The training content contained the GKA sweep, with the Trainer explaining the methodology in detail.
+The CRA Cycle – C for concrete, or the teaching-learning materials (TLMs); R for representational, or procedural clarity; A for abstract, or the ultimate conclusions of Mathematics.
 The 5E Model of Learning – Engage, Explore, Explain, Elaborate, Evaluate.
 Group Learning Strategies, and concepts in the class 1-5 Mathematics syllabus.

 – Lakshmi Mohan